-- The Right Reverend Gregory O. Brewer, Bishop of Central Florida - The Reverend Canon Timothy C. Nunez, Diocesan Minister of Transition - The Vestry - The Search Committee (appointed by the Vestry)
+- The Right Reverend Gregory O. Brewer, Bishop of Central Florida - The Reverend Canon Scott T. Holcombe, Diocesan Minister of Transition Contact information: text: (321)525-2366; Email: sholcombe@cfdiocese.org - The Vestry - The Search Committee (appointed by the Vestry)

-Flexibility, adaptation and clarity are important ingredients in following these guidelines.
+Flexibility, adaptability and clarity are important ingredients in following these guidelines.
 Whole steps may be modified or omitted entirely.